Reveal of Inky Escape! (Craft Retreat)

 Hello friends!
 Hope that your week has been going great so far and you’re getting ready for Thanksgiving Day for my friends in the U.S. that celebrate.
 So since Christmas is coming up quickly, I thought it would be fun to share a couple of little gifts for a friend you might like to share coffee/cocoa with:

 Aren’t these little mini coffee cups with the gift card holder so fun?!
 I had fun making and gifting them!
-Of course I love coffee, but if your friend would rather do a cocoa, that will work for this too!
+Of course, I love coffee, but if your friend would rather do a cocoa, that will work for this too!
 I’ve used this adorable Inky Stamper Latte stamp set to create my project here with that adorable “Rosie” character popping out of the cup.
 I colored and cut her out with the coordinating die.
 For the “candy cane” image on the front of Rosie’s cup, as well as the “coffee ring stain” image on the coffee cup sleeve, I used the Inky Stamper Warm Beverages stamp set to accompany my design.
 (There are some great cocoa images in there to trade off for the coffee too!)

 And then when you open the coffee cup, there is a great place to add some extra treats inside!
 I chose to add some Bailey’s chocolate truffle candy inside of these cups.
 You can also see how I decorated the cups with papers that has peppermint candies on them as well as the top of the lid, the cup sleeves with stamping and the red twine wrapped around the lid as well.
 The little peppermints that I’ve added on the top of the lid as well as on Rosie’s head came from the Inky Stamper Christmas Candy Mix…love that container!
 The Doodlebug red Gingham/Linen papers come from the Inky Stamper store as well.